4paradigm/OpenMLDB/docs/en/maintain/perf_guide.md

 Pay attention to the metrics in the above image.
 The left graph represents latency, and the right graph represents QPS.
 These two metrics measure the complete time of Put (inserting a single piece of data) in the TabletServer.

-Generally speaking, even with the default configuration, TabletServer can support high write QPS.
+Generally speaking, even with the default configuration, TabletServer can support a high write QPS.
 If the TabletServer load is low and the hardware resources can support the default configuration, the write latency P99 is around 0.1ms, and the QPS reaches 100k per node with a P99 of around 1ms.
 The write latency P9999 may reach the level of 100ms due to high QPS, but the proportion is not high.
 If you are not sensitive to occasional high latency, you can focus on P99.
 In simple terms, a QPS of around 100k is generally not a performance concern.

 If not affected by other factors, these two metrics of TabletServer reflect its stable write performance.
 Let's discuss the following scenarios: